DariushStony/system-setup/README.md

 ---

-## ⭐ Star this repo if it helped you!
+## ⭐ Star this repo if it helped you

 **Happy coding!** 🚀